15A NCAC 10H .0810 TAKING RAPTORS

 (f) Licensees may recapture their own birds or any birds wearing falconry equipment at any time.
-Disposition of banded birds, captive-bred birds and birds wearing falconry equipment is as allowed in 50 CFR 21.29(e)(3)(iv)-(v) which is hereby incorporated by reference, including subsequent amendments and editions.
+Disposition of banded birds, captive-bred birds, and birds wearing falconry equipment is as allowed in accordance with 50 CFR 21.29(e)(3)(iv)-(v).

-(g) Licensees must keep their license on their person when trapping raptors.
+(g) Licensees shall keep their license on their person when trapping raptors.

-(h) Raptors injured due to falconry trapping efforts must be treated humanely and in accordance with 50 CFR 21.29(e)(5) which is hereby incorporated by reference, including subsequent amendments and editions.
+(h) Raptors injured due to falconry trapping efforts shall be treated humanely and in accordance with 50 CFR 21.29(e)(5).

 History Note: Authority G.S.
 113-134; 113-270.3(b)(4); 50 C.F.R.
 21.29;